davidpots/playsongnotes/_lessons/246 [Randy Newman] You've Got a Friend in Me.md

 ## Song lyrics

-    You've got a friend in me
-    You've got a friend in me
+    C            G+        C   C7    F               F         C     C7 You've got a friend in me..........
+You've got a friend in me....
+    F           C           E         Am
-    When the road looks rough ahead
+    ...When the road looks.... rough ahead
+               F         C               E         Am
-    And you're miles and miles
-    From your nice warm bed
+    And you're miles and miles from your nice warm bed F             C                E       Am
-    You just remember what your old pal said
+    ...You just remember what your old pal said
-    Boy, you've got a friend in me
+         Dm           G         C   C7        Dm           G         C Boy, you've got a friend in me.....
 Yeah, you've got a friend in me

-    You've got a friend in me
-    You've got a friend in me
+    C            G+        C   C7    F               F         C     C7 You've got a friend in me..........
+You've got a friend in me....
+    F                C         E               Am
-    If you've got troubles
+    ...If you've got troubles....
 I've got 'em too
+    F              C         E             Am
-    There isn't anything, I wouldn't do for you
+    ...There isn't anything, I wouldn't do--- for you F             C              E         Am
-    We stick together and can see it through
+    ...We stick together and can... see it through
-    'Cause you've got a friend in me
+           Dm           G             C  C7   Dm           G         C 'Cause you've got a friend in me.........
 You've got a friend in me

+        F             F                B7                         B7
-    Some other folks might be
-    A little bit smarter than I am
+        ...Some other folks might be a... little bit smarter than I am C             G+       C      C7
-    Bigger and stronger too
+        ...Bigger and stronger too... maybe
-    Maybe
+        B7             B7           B7       B7
-    But none of them will ever love you
+        ...But none of them... will ever---- love you Em    A7       Dm     G
-    The way I do, it's me and you
+        The way I do, it's me and you, boy

-    Boy, and as the years go by
-    Our friendship will never die
+    C             G+       C   C7      F               F     C    C7 ...And as the years go by..... our friendship will never die F               F            C    E   Am
-    You're gonna see it's our destiny
+    ...You're gonna see it's our des--ti--ny
-    You've got a friend in me
-    You've got a friend in me
-    You've got a friend in me
+    Dm           G         C   C7        Dm           G         C You've got a friend in me.....
+Yeah, you've got a friend in me